 - If you have not replied to any outstanding assessment enquiries which may have impact upon the tax position.

-- If your company has been dissolved, any credit in the company’s account with IRAS will be paid over to the Insolvency and Public Trustee’s Office (IPTO).
+- Your company has been dissolved, any credit in the company’s account with IRAS will be paid over to the Insolvency and Public Trustee’s Office (IPTO).
 The shareholders of the defunct company may approach IPTO to claim the credit.
 For procedures on how to make a claim, please refer to IPTO’s website.

 - If there is overpayment as a result of Withholding Tax under Section 45 of Income Tax Act remitted to the Comptroller of Income Tax.
 Refund claims need to be filed by the local payer who remitted the tax or non-resident whose income was liable to tax.
-Upon agreement by IRAS that a refund is due, IRAS will inform the local payer or non-resident and the credit will be refunded 30 days from the date IRAS agrees that there was an overpayment of tax.
+Upon agreement by IRAS that a refund is due, IRAS will inform the local payer or non-resident and the credit will be refunded 30 days from the date IRAS agrees that there was an over payment of tax.

 - There will be no automatic refund to ex-owners of a property for credits that arise from claims approved after the sale of a property.
 Refunds to the ex-owners will only be processed upon ex-owners’ request within the time period stipulated in the letter sent by IRAS to the ex-owner.